Tenth Annual Precision Medicine Symposium

 Tama Thé, MD

-Assistant Professor of Emergency Medicine – University of Kentucky
+Assistant Professor of Emergency Medicine, University of Kentucky

-Session I: Speaker Q&A
+Session I Speakers Q&A

-Moderated by: TBA
+Moderated by: TBD

 Break – Visit Our Exhibitors